2.c) The freedom of living beings

 - Optimization of the resources

-Another indirect way of identifying the vital impulse systems can be the obtaining of graphics relating to their behavior or evolution with the typical form of the fractals.
-It would not be surprising if the fractal form had the certain shape of an arrow tip; the interpretation of this shape would give us some clues about the purpose or objectives of the system.
+Another indirect way of identifying the vital impulse systems can be by obtaining behavioral or evolutionary graphics with the fractal forms.
+It would not be surprising if the fractal structure had the shape of an arrow tip; the interpretation of this shape would give us some clues about the purpose or objectives of the system.